More in Category: Reading Activities

 Election Resources

 With the presidential election a few short weeks away, it’s the perfect time to incorporate informational texts on elections and candidates.
 It’s something kids don’t read often and should work well with a close reading approach and text dependent questions.
-So I thought this would be the perfect time to demonstrate the election-themed resources […]
+So I thought this would be the perfect time to demonstrate the election-themed resources that […]

 Good Readers Make Inferences